lacarty/professional-training-tracker/README.md

 View Training: Users will have a main view page which shows a list of their trainings.

 Bar graph:  User will see visual display of progress on their main page.
+(In progress)

 View Online Training Certificates: If the user earned a digital training certificate, they can provide an url link to the certificate.
 (Future feature)